 Lacquered Masu Cup or Chopstick Making Experience

 Lacquered items such as bento boxes and even Buddhist altars have a long tradition in Japan.
-The lacquer is won from tree sap and used to protect the wood to make it water-resistant, easier to clean, and simply keep longer.
-But most of us don’t spend much time wondering how these objects are produced.
+The lacquer is derived from tree sap and used to protect the wood, making it water-resistant, easier to clean, and ensuring it lasts longer.
+However, most of us don’t spend much time wondering about the production process of these objects.

 Experience the Inuyama Festival All Year Round at the Inuyama Festival Floats Museum Donden Kan

-During the first weekend in April each year, the Inuyama Festival is held.
+During the first weekend in April each year, the Inuyama Festival takes place.
 It is celebrated with 8-meter tall floats being pulled through the streets of Inuyama.

-If you cannot visit during the festival, no problem, you can experience parts of the festival by visiting the Donden Kan, the Inuyama Festival Floats Museum all year round.
+If you cannot visit during the festival, don’t worry; you can experience parts of it by visiting the Donden Kan, the Inuyama Festival Floats Museum, all year round.

 Inuyama Festival Floats Museum Donden Kan (どんでん館)